|MGT 501 Organizational Behavior||3 SH|

 |MGT 585 Health-Services Quality Management||3 SH|

 This course focuses on models of current procedures in health-services evaluation and review, professional associations’ standards and evaluation, and evaluation by state and federal agencies.
 Topics include administration and clinical evaluations, peer review organizations, and accreditation.
 Prerequisites: MGT 580 and MGT 582.

 |MGT 586 Health-Services Marketing||3 SH|

 This course in marketing management for health services examines the problem of organizational response to consumer desires and needs in the context of a changing market for health services.
 Consumer behavior and development of marketing mix, product policy, and market strategy appropriate to various health-service institutions are covered.
 Prerequisites: MGT 580 and MGT 582.

 This is a study of the common and statutory laws affecting health-services agency operations.
 The role of the government in policy development and implementation through regulatory controls is studied.
 Prerequisite: MGT 580.

 This course focuses on the basic concepts of health policy including policy formulation, implementation and evaluation.
 The dynamics of policy-making are explored, including the role of interest-group politics, coalition building, and lobbying.
 Prerequisite: MGT 580.

 |MGT 595 Strategic Managing for Health Services||3 SH|

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
-May be utilized more than one time.
-Prerequisite: Written permission of faculty sponsor and department.
-Registration through the Division of Graduate Studies is required.
+This vehicle may be utilized more than one time.
+Prerequisite: written permission of faculty sponsor and department.
+Registration through the Division of Graduate Studies Office is required.